monkuous/xrlinux/bootloader/PROTOCOL.md

 The structure used by the page tables is a two-level tree, where bits 22 through 31 of the virtual address determine the index into the top-level table, and bits 12 through 21 determine the index into the bottom-level table.
 Each table is page-sized and page-aligned, with 4-byte entries.
-Empty entries are entirely zero.
-Non-empty entries have bits 0 through 2 set, bit 3 clear, bit 4 set, bits 5 through 24 set to the physical address of the pointed-to page divided by the page size, and bits 25 through 31 clear.
-This entry format matches the CPU's format for TB entries.
+The entry format matches that of the CPU's TB.
+All non-valid entries are zero (not just the V bit).
+All valid entries have the V, W, G, and K bits set, and N and all available bits clear.

+The page tables map the following areas:

+### Kernel Image

+This area spans from `PageAlignDown(Header.VirtualAddr)` to `PageAlignUp(Header.VirtualAddr + Header.MSize)`.

+The kernel image is mapped here such that the header appears at `Header.VirtualAddr`.
+All parts of this area not covered by the kernel image are zeroed.
+This area is allowed to be physically discontiguous.

+### Device Tree

+> [!NOTE]
+> This area is only present if `MapDtb` is set in `Header.Flags`.

+This area spans from `PageAlignUp(Header.DtbAddress)` to `PageAlignUp(PageAlignUp(Header.DtbAddress) + DtbSize)`.

+This area is physically contiguous, with `PageAlignUp(Header.DtbAddress)` mapping to the physical address passed in `A1`.
+If this area contains addresses beyond `Header.MaxDtbEnd`, the bootloader must refuse to start the kernel.
+Parts of this area not covered by the device tree are garbage.